ArminJo/JK-BMSToPylontechCAN/README.md

  <br/>

 # Principle of operation
-1. A request to deliver all informations is sent to the BMS.
+1. A request to deliver all informations is sent to the BMS (1.85 ms).
+2. Wait and receive the The BMS reply frame (0.18 to 1 ms + 25.5 ms).
-2. The BMS reply frame is stored in a buffer and parity and other plausi checks are made.
+3. The BMS reply frame is stored in a buffer and parity and other plausi checks are made.
-3. The cell data are converted and enhanced to fill the JKConvertedCellInfoStruct.
+4. The cell data are converted and enhanced to fill the JKConvertedCellInfoStruct.
    Other frame data are mapped to a C structure.
    But all words and longs in this structure are filled with big endian and thus cannot be read directly but must be swapped on reading.
-4. Other frame data are converted and enhanced to fill the JKComputedDataStruct.
+5. Other frame data are converted and enhanced to fill the JKComputedDataStruct.
-5. The content of the result frame is printed.
+6. The content of the result frame is printed.
 After reset, all info is printed once, then only dynamic info is printed.
-6. The required CAN data is filled in the according PylontechCANFrameInfoStruct.
+7. The required CAN data is filled in the according PylontechCANFrameInfoStruct.
-7. Dynamic data and errors are displayed on the optional 2004 LCD if attached.
+8. Dynamic data and errors are displayed on the optional 2004 LCD if attached.
-8. CAN data is sent.
+9. CAN data is sent.
 <br/>

 # Compile with the Arduino IDE